EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.

-1. Add a using statement in this file so you can use Dapr classes:
+1. Add a using statement in this file so you can use Dapr:

    ```csharp
    using Dapr;